 Ph.D., Religion (Medieval Christianity), Northwestern University, 2002

 In our department, I am the historian to Dr. Everhart’s Bible and Dr. Gammon’s theology.
 I focus in particular on the Middle Ages, especially its freakier aspects (and that’s saying a lot!).
 Heresy (both real and imagined), persecution of alleged witches, saints, mystics, and just about anything to do with women and Ireland are among my primary interests.
-My book, The Templars, the Witch, and the Wild Irish: Vengeance and Heresy in Medieval Ireland, has just been published by Cornell University Press and Four Courts Press.
-It explores Ireland’s handful of heresy trials, their role in the colonization of the island by the English, and their relationship to heresy and witchcraft prosecution in Britain and on the Continent.
-In my next project, I return to the saints, including St Íte, whose fasting was so extreme it prompted force-feeding by angels and who had a flesh-eating stag-beetle as foster-child, at least until her nuns killed it in horror.
+My book, The Templars, the Witch, and the Wild Irish: Vengeance and Heresy in Medieval Ireland, published by Cornell University Press and Four Courts Press, explores Ireland’s handful of heresy trials, their role in the colonization of the island by the English, and their relationship to heresy and witchcraft prosecution in Britain and on the Continent.
+In my current project, I return to the saints, including St Íte, whose fasting was so extreme it prompted force-feeding by angels and who had a flesh-eating stag-beetle as foster-child, at least until her nuns killed it in horror.
 God rewarded her love, compassion, and suffering by offering himself in the form of the Christ-child as replacement; the poem which revels in their rapturous relationship, though unlikely to be by the saint herself, may be one of very few extant female-authored works from medieval Ireland.
 With material like this, how can anyone not be a medievalist?!